stockmouton/stockmouton.github.io/articles/hyperinflation.md

 Both have a high potential, the first one is expected to grow very much and so its share price too.
 The other one is consideted undervalued and so should go through a positive correction of its share price in the future.
 For examples, Tesla is a growth stock and GME was a value stock (this case is interesting because it might transforms itself into a growth stocks!).

-Outside of those two shiny category, you have many other kind of stocks in every industry: penny stocks (share price under 1$), zombie companies (hardly making it), etc. All of them contains different risks and attract different kind of investors.
+Outside of those two shiny category, you have many other kind of stocks in every industry: penny stocks (share price under 1$), zombie companies (companies which aren’t earning enough to cover their interest expenses), etc. All of them contains different risks and attract different kind of investors.

 > Do the work:
 >